 The past decade has seen the explosive growth of rechargeable batteries.
 They are not only used in low-power portable electronic devices such as smart phones, tablets, laptops; but they are also used to power high-power products such as electric vehicles.
 Now, the fact that vehicles on the road running on electricity is no longer a strange thing for everyone.
 However, to make sure these vehicles operate safely under all conditions, specialized testing tools are required.
-To address these emerging design and test issues, Keysight has created and introduced innovative approaches to help developers and manufacturers accelerate their programs.
-This e-mobility brochure will provide you with an overview of the design and test solutions and services that Keysight offers in this ecosystem.
+To address these emerging design and test issues, Keysight has created and introduced this e-mobility brochure with an overview of the design and test solutions and services that Keysight offers in this ecosystem.

 Test Solutions for Electric Vehicles and Power